LibraryCarpentry/lc-spreadsheets/_extras/guide.md

 up date as an issue during the responses, or at the end of the response time.

 #### [Quality control](../04-quality-control)
-*This lesson currently needs updating*
+*This lesson is optional*

-* Go through the exercises on different strategies for quality control, including sorting, conditional formatting and pivot tables.
+The challenge with this lesson is that the instructor's version of the spreadsheet software is going to look different than about half the room's.
+It makes it challenging to show where you can find menu options and navigate through.

+Instead discuss the concepts of quality control, and how things like sorting can help you find outliers in your data.

 #### [Exporting data](../05-exporting-data)

-* Have the students export their cleaned data as csv.
+* Have the students export their cleaned data as `.csv`.
 Reiterate again the need for data in this format for the other tools we'll be using.

 #### [Data Format Caveats](../06-data-formats-caveats)
+*This lesson is for reference*

 * This is mainly here as a reference if people have questions about different file formats.
 You don't need to go through this.